vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 ## Wednesday February 28

 In the afternoon I made an administrative trip.
+The trip was to VFS Bengaluru (at Gopalan Innovation Mall) for passport pickup (with 221(g)) for my US visa application.

 ## Thursday February 29